-The gains and losses from the fair value movements on derivatives held at fair value through the profit and loss, recognised in the Income Statement was a £109m loss (2022: £443m gain).
-This includes the forward exchange contracts economically hedging intercompany and external debt, which is included in the net exchange loss in the year in note 6 to these Financial Statements (2022: net exchange loss in note 6).
+The gains and losses from the fair value movements on derivatives held at fair value through the profit and loss, recognised in the Income Statement was a £63m loss (2023: £109m loss).
+This includes the forward exchange contracts economically hedging intercompany and external debt, which is included in the net exchange gain in the year in note 5 to these Financial Statements (2023: net exchange loss in note 6).